 2014 also saw a Service Agreement being signed between ASCO and Benefit Cosmetics, with their marketing offices housed in the Cape Town regional office.

-ASCO also took a bold new step by launching its first brick and mortar retail venture, Color Café in Lusaka, Zambia.
+ASCO took a bold new step by launching its first brick and mortar retail venture, Color Café in Lusaka, Zambia.
 Color Café was established to bring an original, exciting and experiential retail experience to customer in Sub-Saharan Africa.

 African Sales Company enters into Retail